-The UK’s favourite seaside resort might be known as ‘Sunny Blackpool’ but sometimes the British weather can let us down, even in the height of summer.
+The UK’s favourite seaside resort might be known as ‘Sunny Blackpool’ but sometimes the British weather doesn't come out to play, even in the height of summer.

 During the wet weather days, you don't need to be cooped up in your hotel room twiddling your thumbs and wondering what to do.
 Whatever the weather, Blackpool has everything you need to enjoy a fun-filled day out.

-So don’t let the rain dampen your holiday spirits.
-Here's a round-up of a selection of rainy day activities to keep you and the kids entertained whilst sheltering from the rain.
+So, don’t let the rain dampen your holiday spirits.
+Here's a round-up of rainy day activities to keep you and the kids entertained whilst sheltering from the rain.